How To Cook Scallops on the Stovetop

 Tongs or a thin spatula

-- Remove side-muscles: The side-muscle is a little tag of muscle tissue on the side of the scallop that secures it to the shell.
+Remove the side muscles from the scallops if needed.
+The side muscle is a little tag of muscle tissue on the side of the scallop that secures it to the shell and may still be on the scallops.
 It will feel a bit tough and its fibers run opposite the rest of the scallop.
 Just pinch it with your thumb and first finger and pull it away.
 If you miss one, don't worry; they're a little tough to chew, but are safe to eat.

-- Pat dry and sprinkle with salt and pepper: Pat the scallops dry with a paper towel.
-Sprinkle them generously with salt and pepper.
+Pat dry and sprinkle with salt and pepper.
+Pat the scallops dry with paper towels.
+Season generously all over with salt and pepper.

-- Heat the pan: Heat the butter or olive oil in the pan over medium-high heat.
-When the a few flecks of water evaporate on contact, the pan is ready.
+Heat the pan.
+Heat the butter or olive oil in a large frying pan over medium-high heat.
+When a few flecks of water evaporate on contact, the pan is ready.

-- Cook the scallops for 2 minutes, then flip: Cook the scallops without moving them for 2 minutes, then flip them over.
+Cook the scallops for 2 minutes, then flip.
+Cook the scallops undisturbed for 2 minutes.
 If the scallop doesn't release easily from the pan, let it cook for another few seconds until it does.
+Flip the scallops over.

-- Cook the scallops for another 2 to 3 minutes: Cook the scallops on the second side for another 2 to 3 minutes without moving.
-Both sides of the scallop should be seared golden brown and the sides should look opaque all the way through.
-The scallops should feel firm to the touch, but still slightly soft, like well-set Jello; do not overcook or the scallops become tough and chewy.
+Cook the scallops for another 2 to 3 minutes.
+Cook the scallops on the second side undisturbed for 2 to 3 minutes more.
+Both sides of the scallop should be seared golden-brown and the sides should look opaque all the way through.
+The scallops should feel firm to the touch, but still slightly soft, like well-set Jell-O; do not overcook or the scallops become tough and chewy.